Meteor-Community-Packages/meteor-tabular/README.md

 {{> tabular table=TabularTables.Books class="table table-striped table-bordered table-condensed"}}
 ```

+## Displaying Only Part of a Collection's Data Set

-Or add a [Mongo-style selector](https://docs.meteor.com/#/full/selectors) for a table that displays only one part of a collection:
+Add a [Mongo-style selector](https://docs.meteor.com/#/full/selectors) to your `tabular` component for a table that displays only one part of a collection:

 ```html
 {{> tabular table=TabularTables.Books selector=selector class="table table-striped table-bordered table-condensed"}}